 In my thesis I worked on hyperbolic lattice counting problems.
-The classical hyperbolic lattice point problem is the hyperbolic analogous of the Gauss’ circle problem.
+The classical hyperbolic lattice point problem is the hyperbolic analogue of the Gauss’ circle problem.
 I studied various modifications of it, as well as arithmetic applications of them.

 You can find my thesis here.

 My research focuses on the spectral theory of GL(2)-automorphic forms.
 My current research interests lie on problems related to L-functions of Maass forms and Quantum Unique Ergodicity.
 I am also interested on various counting problems in the spectral theory of automorphic forms, such as Prime Geodesic theorems and Lattice counting problems.

-From October 2016 to March 2017 I visited the School of Mathematics in the University of Bristol with an LMS Postdoctoral Mobility Grant.
-From April 2017 to July 2017 I visited the Department of Mathematics, King’s College London.
-From October 2017 I am a postdoctoral researcher at CEMPI, Lille and Université Lille 1 – Sciences et Technologies.
+From October 2016 to March 2017 I visited Andrew Booker at the School of Mathematics in the University of Bristol with an LMS Postdoctoral Mobility Grant.
+From April 2017 to July 2017 I visited Igor Wigman at the Department of Mathematics, King’s College London.
+From October 2017 I am a postdoctoral researcher at CEMPI, Lille and Université Lille 1 – Sciences et Technologies, supervised by Nicole Raulf.

 I am also a reviewer for Zentralblatt MATH.